 Inheritance tax is charged at 40% on everything you own over £325,000.
 Your estate can pass tax free to your spouse or civil partner giving you a joint allowance of £650,000.

-From April 2017 the Government is introducing the ‘family home allowance’ – a new, additional tax-free allowance for people who own a home.
+From April 2017 the Government introduced the ‘family home allowance’ – a new, additional tax-free allowance for people who own a home.
 It will be phased in gradually and will eventually be worth an additional £175,000 per person.
 Combined with the £325,000 allowance this means a new allowance for property owners of £500,000, or £1m for couples.

 Sounds like a lot?
 When you consider this alongside savings and investments and possibly other properties, this allowance may well be used up.